 Contractor Harvard, Jolly, Clees, & Toppe, St. Petersburg, Florida

 Use: Application to the floor slab to retard moisture vapor emission before the installation of floor coverings.

 Contractor Guenther Kerscher, Technical Director

 Use: Test of several adhesives used in conjunction with Nora Rubber Flooring installations.
 Excellent test results and approved for use by corporate offices for use with all flooring system products manufactured by this company.
 The company endorses the use of ASTM 2170 as a test protocol for water vapor emissions before the installation of its products.

 Project Remodel/Restoration of Freezer Warehouse, Cape Canaveral Air Force Base

 Contractor Technical Engineering & Spacelift Services, Russ Hamilton (321) 853-0962

-Use StableCrete used as curing agent for new concrete pours, to waterproof concrete at thermal breaks and to waterproof finished floor in re-designed freezer.
-Waterproofing of concrete prevents freeze thaw damage and moisture from penetrating into surrounding areas as moisture may condense on surfaces with temperature differential.
+Use: StableCrete used as curing agent for new concrete pours, to waterproof concrete at thermal breaks and to the waterproof finished floor in the re-designed freezer.
+Waterproofing of concrete prevents freeze-thaw damage and moisture from penetrating surrounding areas as moisture may condense on surfaces with temperature differential.